runpod/docs/docs/glossary.md

 ## Flex Workers

-Flex workers are non-active workers (Max Workers - Active Workers) that help scale your endpoint during traffic surges.
+Flex workers are "sometimes on" workers (Max Workers - Active Workers) that help scale your endpoint during traffic surges.
 Once a flex worker completes its job, it goes to “sleep” to save costs.
 You can adjust the idle timeout to keep them active a little longer, helping to avoid cold start delays when new requests arrive.

 Default: Max Workers(3) - Active Workers(0) = 3

 ## Extra Workers

-RunPod proactively caches your worker’s Docker image on our host servers.
-If you experience a spike in traffic, extra workers are immediately added as part of the flex workers to meet demand as soon as you increase the number of max workers.
+RunPod caches your worker’s Docker image on our host servers, ensuring faster scalability.
+If you experience a traffic spike, you can increase the max number of workers, and extra workers will be immediately added as part of the flex workers to handle the increased demand.

 Default: 2